leandrosardi/blackops/README.md

 ...
 ```

-So the execution of the operation `set-rubylib.op` gets simplified even more:
+So the execution of any operation gets simplified even more.

+E.g.:

+The `--rubylib` argument in the command line is not longer needed:

 ```
 ops source set-rubylib.op --node=prod1